vinaygopinath/androidtutorial/app/views/concept_lessons/_android_list_view.html.md

         return arg1;

-With this we have our custom Adapter ready to get binded to the list view.
+With this we have our custom Adapter ready to get binded to the listview.

 This is how the complete custom adapter looks :